Criticism of the war on terror: Role of American media

-David Barstow won the 2009 Pulitzer Prize for Investigative Reporting by connecting the Department of Defense to over 75 retired generals supporting the Iraq War on television and radio networks.
+David Barstow won the 2009 Pulitzer Prize for Investigative Reporting for connecting the Department of Defense to over 75 retired generals supporting the Iraq War on television and radio networks.
 The Department of Defense recruited retired generals to promote the war to the American public.
 Barstow also discovered undisclosed links between some retired generals and defense contractors.
-He reported that "the Bush administration used its control over access of information in an effort to transform the analysts into a kind of media Trojan horse".

 British objections

-The Director of Public Prosecutions and head of the Crown Prosecution Service in the UK, Ken McDonald, Britain's most senior criminal prosecutor, stated that those responsible for acts of terrorism such as the 7 July 2005 London bombings are not "soldiers" in a war, but "inadequates" who should be dealt with by the criminal justice system.
-He added that a "culture of legislative restraint" was needed in passing anti-terrorism laws and that a "primary purpose" of the violent attacks was to tempt countries such as Britain to "abandon our values."
-He stated that in the eyes of the UK criminal justice system, the response to terrorism had to be "proportionate and grounded in due process and the rule of law":
+Ken McDonald, Britain's most senior criminal prosecutor as Director of Public Prosecutions and head of the Crown Prosecution Service in the United Kingdom, stated that those responsible for acts of terrorism such as the 7 July 2005 London bombings are not "soldiers" in a war, but "inadequates" who should be dealt with by the criminal justice system.
+He added that a "culture of legislative restraint" was needed in passing anti-terrorism laws and that a "primary purpose" of the violent attacks was to tempt countries such as Britain to "abandon our values".
+He stated that in the eyes of the British criminal justice system, the response to terrorism had to be "proportionate and grounded in due process and the rule of law", adding:

 London is not a battlefield.
 Those innocents who were murdered ... were not victims of war.
 And the men who killed them were not, as in their vanity they claimed on their ludicrous videos, 'soldiers'.
 They were deluded, narcissistic inadequates.
 They were criminals.
 They were fantasists.
 We need to be very clear about this.
 On the streets of London there is no such thing as a war on terror.
 The fight against terrorism on the streets of Britain is not a war.
 It is the prevention of crime, the enforcement of our laws and the winning of justice for those damaged by their infringement.

 Stella Rimington, former head of the British intelligence service MI5 criticised the war on terror as a "huge overreaction" and had decried the militarization and politicization of U.S. efforts to be the wrong approach to terrorism.
-David Miliband, former UK foreign secretary, has similarly called the strategy a "mistake".
+David Miliband, former Foreign Secretary, similarly called the strategy a "mistake".
 Nigel Lawson, former Chancellor of the Exchequer, called for Britain to end its involvement in the War in Afghanistan, describing the mission as "wholly unsuccessful and indeed counter-productive."